Skip to main content

 But, if you an owner-occupier and have a profitable business, lenders can be more flexible.
 To show this, you will need accounts for over a year.
 Your accounts must show that you can easily afford monthly mortgage payments.

-You may worry that your age is a barrier, but, lenders are flexible on upper age limits.
+You may worry that your age is a barrier, but, commercial mortgage lenders are flexible on upper age limits.

 Deposits on a commercial mortgage are higher than with a buy to let or residential home.